5 simple rules to put together an ironclad program

 To make your event a must-attend one, you must offer attractive content that will arouse the interest and even the enthusiasm of attendees.
 To achieve this, you need a program that is rich in content, relevant and solid.
 A program that must stand out, be innovative and up-to-date.

-1. Find a strategic theme
+1. Choose a strategic theme

-Choose a theme that resonates with people's interests and concerns.
-Focusing on a unifying topic can make the difference between a mixed success and a record attendance.
+Choose a theme that resonates with people’s interests and concerns.
+Focusing on a unifying topic can make all the difference between modest success and record-breaking participation.

 - Ask yourself what are the real needs of your target audience to ensure that your conference will address issues that matter now and takes into consideration the needs and objectives of your clientele.